How is The Gardens responding to the COVID-19 pandemic?

 What does it cost to get in?

-Admission (includes the Butterfly House) rates are:
+Admission rates (including the Butterfly House) are:

 Do you offer a Group Rate?
 (Not applicable during winter months)

 Yes, groups of 10 people or more are eligible for special pricing.
 Tickets must be purchased in advance.
 Prices include $2 off admission per person.
 Please call Guest Services at 970.416.2486 to reserve your tickets.
+We require two weeks notice for group rates.

 What is your holiday schedule?